lydell/vim-like-key-notation/readme.md

   The keys are `event.code` strings that should be translated.

   The values are either strings or arrays of two strings.
 The strings are `event.key`-like values that the keys should be translated into.
-If only a string is provided, the key is always translated into that string.
+If only one string is provided, the key is always translated into that string.
 If an array is provided, the first value of it is used when shift is not held, and the other value when shift _is_ held.